WorldFirst Disclaimer Policies

 You will not miss out on any service we provide by not choosing to receive marketing from us and you can change your mind whenever you like as often as you like.

 We recognise and support the rights outlined below that you have in relation to your personal information under Data Protection Laws.
-If you would like to exercise any of the below rights then please contact the Information Security Officer (email@example.com) and we will respond to your query within 1 month.
+If you would like to exercise any of the below rights then please contact the Data Protection Team (email@example.com) and we will respond to your query within 1 month.

 We will require you to provide proof of your identity and to provide sufficient information to allow us to locate your information.